FAMILY-FRIENDLY SNOWSHOE ADVENTURES

 BLACK CANYON OF THE GUNNISON

 The road on the South Rim of the Black Canyon is closed to cars past the visitor center in the winter.
-Snowshoeing is an excellent way to see one of America’s most unique canyons when it will be even less busy than the summer.
+Snowshoeing is an excellent way to see one of America’s most unique canyons.
+It’s not very busy in the summer, and winter is even better.
 The National Parks Service recommends the upper part of the Oak Flat Loop and Rim Rock Trail for snowshoeing, though any part of the rim would provide a beautiful trek.
 Do not descend the canyon.
 The road is also groomed for Nordic skiing, so be sure to watch out for skiers and avoid walking in the ski track.

 ACTIVITIES IN GUNNISON-CRESTED BUTTE

-While you’re here check out Crested Butte and Gunnison’s other winter activities: skiing and snowboarding, snowmobiling, fat biking, ice skating, dog sledding, and sleigh riding, and Nordic skiing!
+While you’re here check out Crested Butte and Gunnison’s other winter activities: skiing and snowboarding, snowmobiling, fat biking, Nordic skiing, and other winter activities!